seanpmaxwell/React-Ts-Best-Practices/README.md

 export default UsersContainer;
 ```

-The cleanup requests cancellation and prevents late results from updating this effect’s state.

-React Strict Mode may run an extra effect setup-and-cleanup cycle during development.
-Cleanup should make that safe rather than trying to suppress it.
+Cleanup cancels the request and blocks late results.
+Strict Mode may run an extra setup/cleanup cycle in development; cleanup should make that safe rather than suppress it.

-This example has no changing request inputs.
-If the request depends on a user ID, filter, or other reactive value, include it in the effect’s dependencies and handle the loading transition when it changes.
+This request has no changing inputs.
+If it depends on an ID, filter, or other reactive value, add it to the dependencies and handle the loading transition on change.

 ##### Presenter